An Improved Upper Bound on the Threshold Bias of the Oriented-cycle Game: Introduction

 In the other direction, it is easily observed that OBreaker wins trivially for $b \geq n-2$.
 Under monotone rules, the trivial strategy for OBreaker goes as follows: whenever OMaker directs some arc $(u,v)$, OBreaker directs all available arcs of the form $(u,w)$ for $w \in V$.
 The trivial strategy for OBreaker in the strict game is described in \cite{CLEMENS201721} and we omit it here.
 Bollobás and Szabó \cite{BOLLOBAS199855} conjectured that OBreaker in fact only wins for $b \geq n -2$ so that $t^+(n,\mathcal{C}) = n-3$.
 This conjecture was refuted by Clemens and Liebenau \cite{CLEMENS201721} who showed that $t^+(n,\mathcal{C}) \leq 19n/20 - 1$ for large enough $n$.
 Regarding the monotone game, it was also shown in \cite{CLEMENS201721} that OBreaker has a winning strategy for $b \geq 5n/6+2$.
 Thus, it was established that $t(n,\mathcal{C}) \leq 5n/6 + 1$.

 In this paper, we focus on the $b$-biased Oriented-cycle game played under monotone rules.
 We describe how the strategy in \cite{CLEMENS201721} for OBreaker in the monotone game can be significantly improved to allow OBreaker to ensure that the resulting tournament remains acyclic for notably smaller values of the bias.
-Concretely, we prove that OBreaker wins for $b \geq 0.7845n + O(1)$ which implies the main theorem of this paper. \begin{theorem} $t(n,\mathcal{C}) \leq 0.7845n + O(1)$. \end{theorem} In fact, we conjecture that $t(n,\mathcal{C}) \geq 3n/4 + O(1)$ and that this upper bound on $t(n,\mathcal{C})$ is somewhat close to optimal.
+Concretely, we prove that OBreaker wins for $b \geq 0.7841n + O(1)$ which implies the main theorem of this paper. \begin{restatable}{thm}{mainresultonthreshold} $t(n,\mathcal{C}) \leq 0.7841n + O(1)$. \end{restatable} In fact, we conjecture that $t(n,\mathcal{C}) \geq 3n/4 - O(1)$ and that this upper bound on $t(n,\mathcal{C})$ is somewhat close to optimal.
 We say more about this in the concluding remarks.

 The remainder of the paper is structured as follows.
 After we introduce some general notation and terminology, we outline the main elements of the strategy for OBreaker in \cite{CLEMENS201721} and describe how it can be improved.
 We then formally define the directed graph structures which we utilise in our strategy and describe their key properties.
 Following this, we carefully define several functions and quantities which we use to describe a stronger strategy for OBreaker.
-We prove several technical results which allow us to quantitatively bound the values of the bias for which the new strategy is winning.
+Finally, we prove several technical results, which allow us to quantitatively bound the values of the bias for which the new strategy is winning.